Clemapfel/jluna/docs/manual.md

 vec["i for i in 1:99 if i < 50"_gen];
 ```

-Using generator expressions like this, we can imitate julia syntax very closely, despite being in a language that does not have list comprehension.
+This imitates julia syntax very closely, despite being in a language that does not have list comprehension.

+---

 ## Introspection

-The main advantage julia has over C++ is its introspection and meta-level features.
+The main advantage julia has over C++ are its introspection and meta-level features.
 While introspection is technically possible in C++, it can be quite cumbersome and complicated.
-In julia, things like deducing the signature of a function, or classifying types, is fairly straight-forward and accessible, even to a novice programmers. `jluna` aims to take advantage of this by giving a direct interface to that part of julias toolset: `jluna::Type`.
+In julia, things like deducing the signature of a function or classifying type, is fairly straight-forward and accessible, even to novice programmers. `jluna` aims to take advantage of this by giving a direct interface to that part of julias toolset: `jluna::Type`.

 ### Type Proxies